Compare children’s savings accounts and junior ISAs

 It’s never too early to teach a child the benefits of saving and being good with their money.
 A lot of parents and young people view money like English, Maths, or Sport.
 You’re either good at it, or you aren’t.

 This isn’t true!
 As with anything, with a bit of practice anyone can be good with their money.
 Teach your children from a young age and they will be savvy for life.
-Check the table below to compare children’s savings accounts and Junior ISAs.

 What’s the difference between children’s and adults’ savings accounts?